-Meets Requirements A State's 2022 RDA Determination is Meets Requirements if the RDA Percentage is at least 80%, 14 unless the Department has imposed Specific Conditions on the State's last three (FFYs 2019, 2020, and 2021) IDEA Part B grant awards, and those Specific Conditions are in effect at the time of the 2022 determination.
-Needs Assistance A State's 2022 RDA Determination is Needs Assistance if the RDA Percentage is at least 60% but less than 80%.
-A State's determination would also be Needs Assistance if its RDA Determination percentage is 80% or above, but the Department has imposed Specific Conditions on the State's last three (FFYs 2019, 2020, and 2021) IDEA Part B grant awards, and those Specific Conditions are in effect at the time of the 2022 determination.
-Needs Intervention A State's 2022 RDA Determination is Needs Intervention if the RDA Percentage is less than 60%.
-However, if a State's RDA Percentage is less than 60% based on data that were impacted by the COVID-19 pandemic, the State's 2022 RDA Determination is Needs Assistance instead of Needs Intervention.
-The Department did not make a determination of Needs Intervention for any State in 2022.
-Needs Substantial Intervention The Department did not make a determination of Needs Substantial Intervention for any State in 2022.
+Meets Requirements A State's 2023 RDA Determination is Meets Requirements if the RDA Percentage is at least 80%, 14 unless the Department has imposed Specific Conditions on the State's last three (FFYs 2020, 2021, and 2022) IDEA Part B grant awards, and those Specific Conditions are in effect at the time of the 2023 determination.
+Needs Assistance A State's 2023 RDA Determination is Needs Assistance if the RDA Percentage is at least 60% but less than 80%.
+A the RDA Percentage is at least 60% but less than 80%.
+A State's determination would also be Needs Assistance if its RDA Determination percentage is 80% or above, but the Department has imposed Specific Conditions on the State's last three (FFYs 2020, 2021, and 2022) IDEA Part B grant awards, and those Specific Conditions are in effect at the time of the 2023 determination.

-14 In determining whether a State has met this 80% matrix criterion for a Meets Requirements determination, the Department will round up from 79.5% (but no lower) to 80%.
+&lt;sup>14 In determining whether a State has met this 80% matrix criterion for a Meets Requirements determination, the Department will round up from 79.5% (but no lower) to 80%.
 Similarly, in determining whether a State has met the 60% matrix criterion for a Needs Assistance determination discussed below, the Department will round up from 59.5% (but no lower) to 60%.